Varghese-1987/StockApiDemo/README.md

 ![](images/Home-Page-Stock-Api.png)

-- Click on the Stock Api link the home page to naviagte to the swagger doc of the project api's
+- Click on the Stock Api link in the home page to navigate to the swagger doc of the project api's

 # Project Dependency Diagram